stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 # Backwards Compatibility

 The Stacks Blockchain will continue to treat multisig transactions using the current format as valid.
+Existing multisig accounts will be able to use the new transaction types to spend previously recieved funds.

 # Activation